 “Myth is much more important and true than history.
 History is just journalism and you know how reliable that is.”

 ~ Joseph Campbell

-How reliable, indeed!
-So, it was with these and similar insights in mind that I decided, in the context of the Yeshua21 Blog, to bracket questions of historicity in deference to the living Reality that is with us always–the Reality which (following the record left by the early church) I have variously designated as the light of the world, the Way of Truth and Life, the Mind of Christ and the Power of the Spirit — etc. — all of which are expressions that I use to refer to the One Life Divine that is with us always: Christ-in-you–the hope of glory!
+It was with these and similar insights in mind that I decided, in the context of the Yeshua21 Blog, to bracket questions of historicity in deference to the living Reality that is with us always–the Reality which (following the record left by the early church) I have variously designated as the light of the world, the Way of Truth and Life, the Mind of Christ and the Power of the Spirit — etc. — all of which are expressions that I use to refer to the One Life Divine that is with us always: Christ-in-you–the hope of glory!
 Moreover, in that context, I argue that

 “…we would do well to look for the inner truth of scripture and to keep an open mind with regard to what may or may not be true as far as the externals are concerned.
 The written word points to the living Word.
 And when it comes to the living Word, the proof of the pudding is in the eating” (The Written Word of God).

 This is not necessarily to say that the basic historicity of scriptural narratives should be rejected out of hand– much less that we should absurdly imagine the Bible is of no historical value whatsoever –but only that the heart, mind, and Spirit of Christ (if HE indeed LIVES) must be in some way accessible to us here and now, regardless of what we are inclined to believe about the Bible and the historical Jesus.
 All that is needed– or all that should be needed –is honesty and sincerity in search of truth.
 If it can be imagined that Abraham saw his day prior to Jesus’ birth (as any fundamentalist will grant), I see no reason why contemporary seekers should not also see the day of the Lord — NOW —regardless of what happened (or what they think may have happened) 2000 years ago.